 Identify the triggers of anxiety

-Help you manage your triggers productively
+Show you how to manage your triggers productively

 Help you set up a realistic plan to avoid a relapse

-Help you manage any low mood and depression
+Treat any low mood and depression

 Anxiety is the inbuilt alarm system that protects us from surrounding dangers.
 This alarm system gives our body a boost of adrenaline, which in turn prepares our body for survival.
 The heart rate goes up, and we start breathing faster to flood the body with oxygen in preparation for fight or flight.
+It’s easy to describe the symptoms of anxiety, but much harder to explain what it’s like living with anxiety.

 high blood pressure